trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

     ``create_empty_partition``).
 A null value for the ``partition_values`` argument indicates that stats should be dropped for the entire table.

+* ``system.register_partition(schema_name, table_name, partition_columns, partition_values, location)``

+    Registers existing location as a new partition in the metastore for the specified table.

+* ``system.unregister_partition(schema_name, table_name, partition_columns, partition_values)``

+    Unregisters given, existing partition in the metastore for the specified table.
+    The partition data is not deleted.

 Examples
 --------